-Wisconsin Electronic Disease Surveillance System (WEDSS) allows medical providers, laboratories, the Wisconsin Department of Health Services and local health departments easy access to reportable disease.
-This has greatly reduced paper copies of reports sent to the Health Department.
+Wisconsin Electronic Disease Surveillance System (WEDSS) allows medical providers, laboratories, the Wisconsin Department of Health Services, and local health departments easy access to reported diseases.
+The WEDSS database has greatly reduced paper copies of reports sent to the Health Department.

-Communicable Disease 2016 Sexually Transmitted Infections 2016 222 230
+Communicable Disease 2017 Sexually Transmitted Infections 2017 189 272

 The overall trend in communicable diseases has increased.
 The largest increase is in sexually transmitted infections.
-In Sauk County the highest numbers of confirmed or probable reportable communicable diseases are with chlamydia (225), lyme disease (95), hepatitis C (71) and the enteric infections (69 -campylobacter, cryptosporidium, E-coli, giardia, salmonella, shigella and yersinia).
+In Sauk County, the highest numbers of confirmed or probable reportable communicable diseases are with chlamydia (242), Lyme disease (95), and the enteric infections (53 -campylobacter, cryptosporidium, E-coli, giardia, salmonella, shigella and yersinia).

-Also, the total number of confirmed cases of reportable STIs (chlamydia - CT, gonorrhea - GC, pelvic inflammatory disease non CT and non GC and syphilis) has increased.
+In addition, the total number of confirmed cases of reportable STIs (chlamydia - CT, gonorrhea - GC, pelvic inflammatory disease non-CT and non-GC and syphilis) has increased to 272 in 2017.